 What is Shea Butter?

 You can find two types of shea butter available on the market for use as a cosmetic: Unrefined (or Raw, as some companies refer to it), and Refined or Ultra Refined.
 Unrefined or Raw Shea Butter is a butter that has not been processed with any chemicals, hexane or other synthetic products.
-Unrefined Shea Butter is mechanically extracted, filtered to remove skins and other particles from the shea nut, and it results in a butter that retains all its vitamins and healing properties.
-Unrefined shea butter color can vary in shades of ivory or gold, and it has a slightly smokey and nutty scent that is caused by the roasting process it goes through.
-This shea butter is what will feed and heal your skin, the one that will nourish it and that will make a big difference in your beauty routine.
+Unrefined Shea Butter is mechanically extracted and filtered to remove skins and other particles from the shea nut that remain in the butter from the first extraction process.
+By mechanically filtering it the butter then retains all of its vitamins and healing properties.
+Unrefined shea butter can vary in shades of ivory or gold, and it has a slightly smokey and nutty scent that is caused by the roasting process it goes through.
+Unrefined Shea Butter will feed and heal your skin, it will nourish it and will make a big difference in your beauty routine.

 Refined or Ultra refined shea butter is white and unscented.
 This is achieved by using a variety of solvents, bleaches and other chemicals that strip the shea butter down to a simple, white butter.
-While this butter is easy to work with and still offers skin moisturization, it has lost most of its original vitamins and antioxidants. (hint: Cleopatra did not use unrefined shea)
+While this butter is easy to work with and still works as a skin moisturizer, it has lost most of its original vitamins and antioxidants.
+So to the question of which one is best, the answer is up to you, (hint: Cleopatra did not use refined shea butter…)

 Where Does it Come From?

-Shea trees (Vitellaria paradoxa) grow wild in the so-called “shea belt”, a narrow, horizontal section of fertile soils that stretch from West Africa to East Africa.
+Shea trees (Karite Trees) with the botanical name, Vitellaria Paradoxa, grow wild in the so-called “shea belt”, a narrow, horizontal section of fertile soils that stretch from West Africa to East Africa.
 There are two common species of the shea tree: Vitellaria Paradoxa, typical of Ghana, and Vitellaria Nilotica found in Nigeria and surrounding areas.
-Due to the unrest of many countries where shea butter originates, it is sometimes difficult to procure high-quality shea butter, and we at Better Shea Butter have worked hard over the years to source grade A, high quality, fair trade shea butter from women co-ops in Ghana.
+Due to the unrest of many countries where shea butter originates, it is sometimes difficult to procure high-quality shea butter.
+We at Better Shea Butter have worked hard over the years to source grade A, high quality, fair trade shea butter from women co-ops in Ghana.

 How is Shea Butter Made?